Bánh tráng

-Bánh tráng or bánh đa nem, a Vietnamese term (literally, coated bánh), sometimes called rice paper wrappers, rice crepes, rice wafers or nem wrappers, are edible Vietnamese wrappers used in Vietnamese cuisine, primarily in finger foods and appetizers such as Vietnamese nem dishes.
+Bánh tráng, a Vietnamese term (literally, coated bánh), sometimes called rice paper wrappers, rice crepes, rice wafers or nem wrappers, are edible Vietnamese wrappers used in Vietnamese cuisine, primarily in finger foods and appetizers such as Vietnamese nem dishes.
 The term rice paper wrappers can sometimes be a misnomer, as some banh trang wrappers are made from rice flour supplemented with tapioca flour or sometimes replaced completely with tapioca starch.
 The roasted version is bánh tráng nướng.

 Description

 Vietnamese banh trang are rice paper wrappers that are edible.
 They are made from steamed rice batter, then sun-dried.
 A more modern method is to use machines that can steam and dry the wrapper for a thinner and more hygienic product, suitable for the export market.

 Types

 Vietnamese banh trang wrappers come in various textures, shapes and types.
 Textures may vary from thin, soft to thick (much like a rice cracker).
 Banh trang wrappers come in various shapes, though circular and squared shapes are most commonly used.
-A plethora of local Vietnamese ingredients and spices are added to Vietnamese banh trang wrappers for the purpose of creating different flavors and textures, such as sesame seeds, chili, coconut milk, bananas, and durian, to name a few.
+A plethora of local Vietnamese ingredients and spices are added to Vietnamese banh trang wrappers for the purpose of creating different flavors and textures, such as sesame seeds, chili, coconut milk, bananas, and durian.